Foreclosure Defense Attorney & Assistance in New Jersey

 Foreclosure Defense Solutions

-The methods our attorneys use to stop foreclosure include:
+The methods our foreclosure defense lawyers use to stop foreclosure include:

 Mortgage modifications: Mortgage lenders have programs available to help people modify their mortgages, but they make it difficult for homeowners to get the modification.
 Our lawyers have successfully gotten our clients modifications that have lowered their interest rates, extended their payments, eliminated interest arrears and some principal, and put the past due payments into the mortgage.